 In the opening quote, Brene Brown writes, “we are hardwired to connect with others.”
 Without human interaction, you devastate the core of your humanity.
 In recovery, you begin to change, and the feeling for human interaction grows.

 In recovery, you learn connections are vital to providing the support, motivation, and sustainability for change.
 You prosper when you're connected because you feel love and belonging.
 As you mindfully connect with your family, loved ones, support network, colleagues, career, and hobbies, and most importantly yourself, you’ll thrive towards achieving your higher purpose.

 Sober living creates valuable connections in recovery

 Learning to grow in recovery is a process.
-It will take vigilance and persistence action.
+It will take vigilance and persistent action.
 At first, it’s challenging to interact with others.
-Healthy relationships encourage you to grow, learn, and heal safely and live each day better than the last.
-Residing in a sober living home will help you create valuable relationships with peers focussed on achieving the same goal: living life in long-term recovery.
+Healthy relationships encourage you to grow, learn, and heal safely.
+Recovery is striving to live each day better than your last day.
+Residing in a sober living home will help you create valuable relationships with peers focussed on achieving the same goal - living life in long-term recovery.